Mali War: FLA

-From 26 to 30 November, the members of the CSP held a meeting in their new stronghold of Tinzawatène, where they dissolved themselves and merged into the Azawad Liberation Front, officially returning to demands for the independence of Azawad.
+From 26 to 30 November, the members of the CSP held a meeting in their new stronghold of Tinzawatène, where they dissolved themselves and merged into the Azawad Liberation Front (FLA), officially returning to demands for the independence of Azawad.
 Hours later, the next morning, Mali launched several drone strikes on the town, killing eight members, including senior officials such as Almahmoud.

 In December, Mali, which had been increasingly relying on drones to compensate for its limited manpower and resources, acquired at least two Turkish Baykar Bayraktar Akıncı drones.

 On 1 April 2025, the FLA claimed responsibility for shooting down an aircraft belonging to the "terrorist junta in Bamako."
 Algeria later stated it had shot down the Malian "armed reconnaissance drone", an Akıncı, near its town of Tin Zaouatine, the twin city of Tinzawatène.
 Algeria claimed that the drone, the third one since August 2024, was on "an offensive trajectory".
 Mali, initially claiming the drone had crashed near Tinzawatène, asserted it was directed towards armed groups "that have claimed responsibility for terrorist acts".
 Following an investigation, Mali condemned Algeria's actions as "hostille", accusing it of sponsoring international terrorism.

 In response to the escalating tensions, both the Alliance of Sahel States members and Algeria withdrew their respective ambassadors, and Mali and Algeria banned each other's aircraft from entering their airspaces.
 Algeria continued to host several prominent Malian figures whom it considers key to reviving dialogue and resolving the conflict, including Intalla, now a senior member of the FLA, and Dicko, a staunch advocate of negotiations with armed groups and a vocal critic of the current Malian government.

 On 12 May 2025, the Malian Armed Forces and Dozo militia members were alleged to have arrested then executed 22 to 27 civilians in Diafarabé.
 According to survivor testimony, the incident began with soldiers entering a livestock market and arresting more than thirty people, but releasing those who were not Fulani.
 The arrested individuals were then blindfolded and tied up before taken across the river to a cemetery.
 At the cemetery, the soldiers and militiamen began to slit the throats of each of the civilians before tossing them into a mass grave.
 The civilians were allegedly targeted for being Fulani, and accused of having ties to militant groups.
 In response to the disappearance of the arrested, protests were held in the town, leading to the military to allow the families to see the victims, and launch a probe into the killings.
 The attack was condemned by multiple international agencies, including Amnesty International and the International Federation for Human Rights.

+In June 2025, FLA's Alghabass sent an open letter to Turkish President Recep Tayyip Erdoğan, calling upon him to stop helping the Malian government and support the "oppressed Muslims".